 - Use semi-sweet chocolate in place of dark.

-- Create white bark by using only white chocolate.
+- If you don’t like dark chocolate, create white peppermint bark using only white chocolate.

 - Add holiday sprinkles in addition to the peppermint pieces.

-- Include a sprinkle of your favorite cookie or candy pieces such as Oreos, M&Ms, and more!
+- Add a sprinkle of your favorite cookie or candy pieces, like Oreos, M&Ms, and more!

-How to Make the Best Chocolate Peppermint Bark
+Your Step-By-Step Guide to Making Chocolate Peppermint Bark

 Similar to our Christmas Crack, this peppermint bark recipe is as simple as melting your chocolate and layering your ingredients.
 Here’s what to do:

 - Melt the White Chocolate.
-Repeat the process in a separate bowl with the white chocolate and coconut, it until it is completely melted.
+Repeat the process in a separate bowl with the white chocolate and coconut oil, until it is completely melted.

 - Layer Again.
 Spread the melted white chocolate over the solidified dark chocolate, spreading it out evenly.